 If the applicant operates his/her’s principal business in an SEZ or the applicant registered as an SEZ, the applicant shall upload all the required documents as provided by the Government.

 For all other cases, a copy of the consent letter of the owner of the premises with any document in support of the ownership of the premises of the Consenter like Municipal Khata copy or Electricity Bill copy.
 For shared properties also, the same documents can be uploaded.

 Bank Account Proof

 All application for GST registration must be digitally signed with a Class 2 Digital Signature.
-Hence, its important that digital signature be obtained for the following person who is authorsised to sign the GST registration application before beginning the application process.
+Hence, it is important that the digital signature is obtained for the following person who is authorized to sign the GST registration application before beginning the application process.
 (Know more about Digital Signature Requirement for GST)